Frances Dickinson (physician): Early life and education

+Ancestry

-Many of Dickinson's maternal ancestors were physicians, and in the paternal line included a number of schoolmasters; and in both lines, ancestors frequently held public office.
+Many of Dickinson's maternal ancestors were physicians, and her paternal ancestors included a number of schoolmasters; and in both lines, ancestors frequently held public office.
 The Dickinsons came originally from Wales.
 Frances' grandfather, Samuel Dickinson, was the schoolmaster in his town, and one of the selectmen.
-Her father, Albert F. Dickinson, was a prominent business man in Chicago for many years, and from him, Frances received every encouragement when she announced her intention of adopting a profession for which he deemed women especially fitted.
-His wife, Ann Eliza Anthony, like himself a native of Massachusetts, was active in charitable work in her early home and, later, in the city of Chicago.
-She was one of the organizers of the First Society of Friends in that city.
-She was an aunt of the notable woman suffragist, Susan B. Anthony.
+Her father, Albert F. Dickinson, was a prominent business man in Chicago for many years, and from him, Frances received every encouragement when she announced her intention of joining the medical profession, for which he deemed women especially fitted.
+Dickinson's mother, Ann Eliza Anthony, was a native of Massachusetts, and was active in charitable work throughout her life.
+She was one of the organizers of the First Society of Friends in Chicago and was an aunt of the suffragist Susan B. Anthony.

-The first of the Anthony family of whom there is any record is William Anthony, who was born in Cologne, Germany, came to England during the reign of Edward VI, and was made Chief Engraver of the Royal Mint and Master of the Scales, continuing to hold that office through the reigns of that monarch and Mary, and part of the reign of Elizabeth.
-His crest and coat of arms were entered in the royal enumeration.
-Frances' line is traced through his son Derrick, who was the father of Dr. Francis Anthony, born in London in 1550.
-He was graduated at University of Cambridge with the degree of Master of Arts, and became famous as a physician and chemist.
+The first of the Anthony family of whom there is any record is William Anthony, who was born in Cologne, Germany, and came to England during the reign of Edward VI.
+He was made Chief Engraver of the Royal Mint and Master of the Scales, continuing to hold that office through the reign of Mary I, and part of the reign of Elizabeth I. Anthony's crest and coat of arms were entered in the royal enumeration.
+Dickinson is a descendant of his son Derrick, who was the father of Dr. Francis Anthony, born in London in 1550.
+He graduated from the University of Cambridge with the degree of Master of Arts, and became famous as a physician and chemist.
 He was in continual conflict with the College of Physicians and Surgeons.
-Francis Anthony left a daughter and two sons, both of whom became distinguished as physicians, and John, the elder, founded the American branch of the family.
-His son, John Anthony, Jr., born in Hempstead, England, sailed for America in the ship Hercules, April 16, 1634, when 27 years old.
-He settled in Portsmouth, Rhode Island, where he was a landowner, innkeeper and one of the public officials.
-His family consisted of five children, who left 43 children, among whom was Abraham, the next in the line of descent.
+Francis Anthony had a daughter and two sons, both of whom became distinguished as physicians, and John, the elder son, founded the American branch of the family.
+His son, John Anthony, Jr., born in Hempstead, England, sailed for America in the ship Hercules on April 16, 1634, at the age of 27.
+He settled in Portsmouth, Rhode Island, where he was a landowner, innkeeper and public official.
+He had five children and 43 children, among whom was Abraham.
 Abraham Anthony had thirteen children, one of whom, William Anthony, Jr., had four children, among whom was David.
 David married Judith Hicks, and they moved from Dartmouth, Massachusetts, and then to Berkshire, Massachusetts, settling near the Adams foot of Mount Greylock.
-They had a family of nine children, of whom Humphrey Anthony, the second son, born February 2, 1770, at Dartmouth, Massachusetts, was the father of Ann Eliza Anthony, mother of Frances.
+They had nine children, of whom Humphrey Anthony, the second son, born February 2, 1770, at Dartmouth, Massachusetts, was the father of Ann Eliza Anthony, mother of Frances Dickinson.

-In her youth, Dickinson was associated with the Methodists, being one of the active workers in the Centenary Methodist Episcopal Church.
+In her youth, Dickinson was associated with Methodism, being an active worker in the Centenary Methodist Episcopal Church.